RedisLabs/redislabs-docs/content/rs/references/metrics/resource-usage.md

 Used memory does not include:

-1. Fragmentation overhead - the ratio of memory seen by the operating system to memory allocated by Redis
+1. Fragmentation overhead - The ratio of memory seen by the operating system to memory allocated by Redis
-2. Replication buffers at the primary nodes - set to 10% of used memory and is between 64 MB and 2048 MB
+2. Replication buffers at the primary nodes - Set to 10% of used memory and is between 64 MB and 2048 MB
-3. Memory used by Lua scripts - does not exceed 1 MB.
+3. Memory used by Lua scripts - Does not exceed 1 MB
 4. Copy on Write (COW) operation that can be triggered by:
     - A full replication process
     - A database snapshot process